 Ms. McFarlane has previously been a board member of Providence Health Care and the Michael Smith Foundation for Health Research.
 She holds her Bachelor of Arts from State University of New York at Geneseo, her Master of Arts in Philosophy from the University of Toronto, and her Master of Science in Epidemiology from the University of Saskatchewan

-Ms. McFarlane was first appointed to the Board of Island Health on December 31, 2017.
-Her current term expires on December 31, 2019.
+Anne McFarlane was first appointed to the Board of Island Health on December 31, 2017.
+Her current term expires on December 31, 2024.